kyverno/website/content/en/docs/Installation/_index.md

 ### Proxy

 Kyverno supports using of a proxy by setting the standard environment variables, `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY`.
-These variables must be defined for the main Kyverno container in the Kyverno Deployment resource.
+These variables must be defined for the main container of a given Kyverno Deployment.

 ## Upgrading Kyverno